VoxleOne/Eletria/docs/roadblock.md

 What would prevent the beam pulse from interacting with other possible ions standing on the trajectory before it gets to the precise coordinates?
 That's a very important question — one that gets to the core of physical feasibility.

 The answer, in short: **there’s no way to fully prevent unintended interactions** between the electron beam and ions along its path.
-However, there are **ways to reduce or manage** these interactions so they don’t overwhelm your signal at the voxel.
+However, there are **ways to reduce or manage** these interactions so they don’t overwhelm the signal at the voxel.

 ---